NLP (Neuro-Linguistic Programming) is an incredible tool to use in all areas of your life, including filmmaking.

 Make sure this new behavior is in tune with the rest of your life.

 The reframing process describes this as: “You need to know if there are any other parts that would object to your new choices.
 Ask, ‘Does any other part of me object to any of my new choices?’
 Be sensitive to any signals.
 Be thorough here.
 If there is a signal, ask the part to intensify the signal if it really is an objection.
 Make sure the new choices meet with the approval of all interested parts, or one will sabotage your work.

 If there is an objection you can do one of two things.
 Either go back to Step 2 and reframe the part that objects, or ask the creative part, in consultation with the objecting part, to come up with more choices.
 Make sure these new choices are also checked for any new objections.”

 From the book:

 “Six step reframing deals with several psychological issues.

-One is secondary gain: the idea that however bizarre or destructive a behaviour appears, it always serves a useful purpose at some level, and this purpose is likely to be unconcious.
+One is secondary gain: the idea that however bizarre or destructive a behavior appears, it always serves a useful purpose at some level, and this purpose is likely to be unconscious.
 It does not make sense to do something that is totally contrary to our interests.
 There is always some benefit, our mixture of motives and emotions is rarely a harmonious one.

-Thirdly, six step reframing also uses on skills between parts of one person.”
+Thirdly, six-step reframing also uses skills between parts of one person.”